07 artist info

 SUPER SHORT VERSIONS:

 Antye Greie-Ripatti @poemproducer, audio sculptress, performing and producing as AGF.
-She/her weaves deconstructed language, field recordings, low frequencies, disembodied voices, post-club aesthetics, interwoven a-rhythmical patterns into dense sonic feminist sonic technologies
+She/her weaves deconstructed language, field recordings, low frequencies, disembodied voices, post-club aesthetics, interwoven a-rhythmical patterns into dense sonic feminist sonic technologies.

-poemproducer AGF: e-poetess. musician. writer. producer. curator: re-ordering the left overs of e-poetry. a work in progress. known for artistic exploration of digital technology through the deconstruction of language and communication, very disappointed by tech-technology
+poemproducer AGF: e-poetess. musician. writer. producer. curator: re-ordering the left overs of e-poetry. a work in progress. known for artistic exploration of digital technology through the deconstruction of language and communication, very disappointed by tech-technology.

 AGF received the ars electronica award twice, including a grand prix.
 She converts poetry into electronic music, calligraphy and digital media, presented on records, live performances and soundinstallations, in museums, auditoriums, theaters, concert halls and clubs around the world.
 30+ record releases under her belt.

-SHORT VERSIONS:
+OTHER SHORT VERSIONS:

-1/AGF aka Antye Greie-Ripatti a sound artist and electronic music producer.
+AGF aka Antye Greie-Ripatti a sound artist and electronic music producer.
 Her work inhabits an augmented space where pounding {Berlin} experimental after-techno, spoken word, abstract video art, feminism and radical ecology create a self-sustaining environment.
 Originally from East Germany, she started to develop a DIY approach early on, while also using her voice to fight against oppression by supporting marginalized communities and calling out injustice, most recently through female:pressure, a support community and promotional platform for female-identified electronic musicians.
 Currently based in Northern Finland, Antye founded the local arts organization Hai Art in Hailuoto.
 Since its inception in 2011, Hai Art has been involved in numerous sound-related projects, focusing on working with children.
 Antye acts as its director, curator and workshop instructor.
 Active since the early 90's, she has collaborated with strong names in electronic music such as French pioneer Eliane Radigue, German legends Gudrun Gut and Ellen Allien, British avantgardist Kaffe Matthews, Finnish IDM treasure Vladislav Delay and classical composer Craig Armstrong.

-2/Antye Greie (also know as AGF) is music producer, sound artist & curator, poet, gender activist.
+Antye Greie (also know as AGF) is music producer, sound artist & curator, poet, gender activist.
 She lives and works in Finland.
 Her artistic tools are language, sound, listening, voice, and communication which she expresses in mixed media.
 Since 2011, she is the organiser and co-founder of Hai Art in Hailuoto.
 Hai Art has realised an international conference on remote art & sound, 10+ artistic residencies, extensive sound programs with children like the iPad Orchestra Hailuoto, built an acoustic sculpture The Hailuoto Organum in public space, facilitated a children MediaLAB and numerous sound art camps.
 Antye campaigns for diversity in the arts with the women collective female:pressure.
 She runs her own music publishing label AGF Producktion and has collaborated with Eliane Radigue, Gudrun Gut, Kaffe Matthews, Vladislav Delay, Craig Armstrong amongst many others.

-EXTENDED VERSIONS:
+VERIFIED EXTENDED VERSIONS:

 1/About the artist: extract from article for REVISTA ARTA magazine by Raluca Oancea (Nestor)